François Pinon Vouvray Brut Non Dosé 2006

 Bien cordialement et bonnes dégustations.

-And so the wine does indeed originate from the 2006 vintage, bottled in February 2007 in fact, with the addition of yeast (as per the méthode traditionelle which I have not long explained in detail in my Champagne guide).
+And so the wine does indeed originate from the 2006 vintage, bottled in February 2007 in fact, with the addition of yeast (as per the méthode traditionnelle which I have not long explained in detail in my Champagne guide).
 No sugar was added, that in the wine originating solely from the harvested grapes.
-Although méthode traditionelle, Pinon is looking for a lower pressure, so more pétillant (typically 3-3.5 atm) than mousseux (typically 5-6 atm) and at the disgorgement there is no further sugar added.
+Although méthode traditionnelle, Pinon is looking for a lower pressure, so more pétillant (typically 3-3.5 atm) than mousseux (typically 5-6 atm) and at the disgorgement there is no further sugar added.
 Hence the term non dosé.
 Thus in a way this wine is very similar to the much-lauded Triple Zero from Jacky Blot.
-Pinon's philopsophy wouldn't allow him to chaptalise I am sure, and so with no sugar added with the liqueur de tirage, and no dosage, this wine is also 'triple zero'.
+Pinon’s philosophy wouldn’t allow him to chaptalise I am sure, and so with no sugar added with the liqueur de tirage, and no dosage, this wine is also ‘triple zero’.

 Anyway, onto the wine, the François Pinon Vouvray Brut Non-Dosé 2006.
 The label, by the way, is a design created by Pinon’s daughter.
 This wine has not always been my favourite when comparing it with the straight Brut, which shone when I first tasted it but seems to have faded very slightly since then, whereas this wines seems to be singing more and more.
 In the glass it has a pale golden appearance, the nose all fresh and floral and smoky, with very bright and precise, crystalline fruit.
 It has a similar fresh and lively character on the palate, a good substance and a substantial mousse, backed up with deliciously crisp acidity.
 Overall, a joyful and somewhat minerally style which I find very impressive.
 I’m looking forward to my next bottle already.
 17/20 (15/3/10)